CameronRWS/Conways-Game-of-Life/README.md

-# COMS 327 - Project 1 Part C
+# COMS 327 - Project 2 Part A
-This part of the project is an implementation of Conway's Game of Life.
+This part of the project is an implementation of Conway's Game of Life displayed on a graphics server.

 ## Features Implemented